-The FINI is weighted by market capitalisation and currently offers 57.26% exposure to banks.
-South Africa’s banking sector is admired the world over for its efficiency and fairness.
+The FINI is weighted by market capitalisation and currently offers ±70% exposure to banks.
+South Africa’s banking sector is admired worldwide for its efficiency and fairness.
 This ETF is a great way to capitalise on the sector’s reputation.
-However, investors who already hold top 40 positions should be weary of over-exposure to the sector.
+However, investors who already hold top 40 positions should be wary of over-exposure to the sector.
 The biggest holdings in the Satrix FINI also represent a significant holding in the top 10 constituents of the top 40 index.

-The generous 3.5% dividend yield over the past 12 months might make this a tempting choice for an income-generating portfolio, subject as always to 20% dividend withholding tax.
 It is important to remember that a sector-specific ETF is likely to be more susceptible to volatility during certain periods.
-It’s advisable to buy this ETF as part of an overall ETF strategy which includes broad-market exposure to reduce sector-specific risks.
+It’s advisable to buy this ETF as part of an overall ETF strategy that includes broad-market exposure to reduce sector-specific risks.

 |ETF name||Satrix FINI|

 |Issue date||8 February 2002|

 |ETF benchmark||FTSE/JSE Financial 15 index|

 |Tax-free savings||Investment allowed|